 William the Conqueror was the first king to be crowned at Westminster Abbey, on Christmas Day in 1066.
 The famous Coronation Chair may look modest, but it has been used at every coronation ever since.
 The only monarchs to skip the tradition were Edward V and Edward VIII.

 Westminster Abbey is also famous for its funerals.
 Every king and queen from Edward the Confessor to George II can be found buried here, with the exception of Henry VIII and Charles I, who are both buried at Windsor Castle.

 Charles I’s nemesis, Oliver Cromwell, was also given an elaborate funeral here in 1658, only to be dug up and hung when the monarchy was restored under his son.
 Such was Charles II’s anger, that he left his head upon Westminster Hall for twenty-five years until it finally fell off in a storm.
 It now resides in Cambridge.
 His body is believed to buried somewhere under Marble Arch.

 The Chapel of Edward the Confessor is one of the most famous tombs in Westminster Abbey, whilst the Henry VII Chapel is easily the most beautiful.
 Banners of the Knights Order hang all around the choir stall, and the burial tomb of Henry and his Queen can be seen at the back.

-Other monarchs interred in the Lady Chapel include Elizabeth I, Mary I and Edward VI.
-Most poignant of all is Innocents’ Corner , which contains the bones of the two princes murdered in the Tower of London.
+Other monarchs interred in the Lady Chapel include Elizabeth I, Mary I, Edward VI and the two princes murdered in the Tower of London.

 The full list of kings and queens buried inside Westminster Abbey is: Anne, Charles II, Edward the Confessor, Edward I, Edward III, Edward VI, Elizabeth I, George II, Henry III, Henry V, Henry VII, James I, Mary I, Mary II, Mary Stewart, Richard II and William III.